Amid Furor Over Racist Tweets, White House Announces Immigration Bill

 But getting Democratic support is not necessarily the president's objective.
 White House officials recognize the challenges gaining support from Democrats, but a senior administration official said part of the goal is unifying key factions of the GOP about a path forward.

 Supporters say it also should give Republicans something to rally around for the 2020 elections.
+And Trump said as much in the cabinet meeting, saying if "if it doesn't get passed, it's a campaign issue."

 The senior administration official touted support its received from conservative groups and pundits, including Rush Limbaugh and Laura Ingraham.
 He bragged that they were able to work with twenty-five Senate offices and a dozen House offices without any any leaks.